AnInvertedFern/FrontEndPortfolio/README.md

 ### Web (Data) Access Layer
 Web Service - Service for all REST requests to the backend

-- Responsible for sending, and reciving to the backend and passing the HTTP response back up the layers
+- Responsible for sending, and reciving HTTP with the backend and passing HTTP responses back up the layers

 ## Technologies
 Angular (Frontend TypeScript Framework)